If you'd like to know when new newsletters are published

 Prior to this current role, Caroline ran Wild Scotland, Scotland’s nature and wildlife tourism association, which promotes and supports wildlife and nature tourism companies.
 Prior to setting up Wild Scotland Caroline worked for the Scottish Tourism and Environment Forum which was responsible for the development of the sustainable tourism agenda in Scotland, at policy and business levels.

 Throughout her career, Caroline has also been involved in consultancy, training, representation and research.
-Most recently this has included assisting a South African tour operator find suitable UK-based tour operators and developing a rural tourism course for local people in the villages of Transylvania in Romania.
+Most recently this has included assisting a South African tour operator to find suitable UK-based tour operators and developing a rural tourism course for local people in the villages of Transylvania in Romania.

 She also has tour operating experience in South America and the UK and regularly advises on sustainable and wildlife tourism issues in Scotland.
 Other skills include economic impact studies, partnership building, SME business advice, eco-labels, sustainable tourism policy development, PR & marketing and event management and facilitation.